-In recent years, the SEC has issued trading suspensions and revoked the registration of numerous publicly traded companies.
+In recent years, the SEC has issued trading suspensions and revoked the registration of numerous publicly traded companies many of which were dormant tickers at one time.
 These SEC enforcement proceedings were brought under Section 12(j) of the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
 Section 12(j) authorizes the SEC to suspend or revoke registration of an SEC reporting company if it fails to comply with its obligation to file quarterly and annual reports.This authority arises from the Exchange Act, if the SEC finds that a suspension or revocation is in the public interest or necessary for the protection of investors.

 The SEC staff argues that these proceedings are necessary to discourage the investing public–by which they mean potential, not current, investors–from buying securities of companies about which there is no current information.

 Some critics claim SEC trading suspensions and revocations of inactive public companies are a waste of taxpayer money and SEC resources that should be spent fighting fraud.

 They are wrong.
 There is a legitimate reason for these actions: to prevent the company from being hijacked and/or used in a pump-and-dump scheme after a reverse merger transaction.